School league tables are changing so that they include the exam results of schools’ excluded pupils.

 The state was to provide a framework in order to ensure that schools were all teaching the same thing and transmitting the same shared values – hence the National Curriculum

-Evaluation of the New Right
+Evaluation of New Right ideas on Education

 Vocational Education was also often poor – refer to the HO on Vocational Education